 Aesthetics and design

 As anyone who has ever owned an Xbox One knows, the touch-sensitive power button can be temperamental.
 Similarly, the controller sync button was inconveniently located.
 The Xbox One S addresses many of these design flaws.
 The front of the Xbox One S features a physical power button, controller sync button, a disc eject button, and a single USB 3.0 port.
+If you opt for the all-digital edition, the front of the Xbox One S is solid white, without the black strip where the disc drive normally goes.
 The back side of the Xbox One S has two HDMI ports (one in, one out), two more USB 3.0 ports, S/PDIF, and Ethernet.
 Both models offer an IR blaster, as well.

 Winner: Xbox One S

 Bye, bye Kinect.
 Hello, Cortana

 The Xbox One S dropped the dedicated port for the Kinect.
 Only a handful of games utilized Kinect to begin with, making the move fairly irrelevant from a gaming standpoint.
 It is still possible to use the motion-sensing device with the Xbox One S using a now-discontinued adapter, though you may be having trouble finding one.
 However, since Kinect users will have to use one of the USB ports for the adapter, they’ll be down to only two USB ports, and the additional adapter requires its own power supply, unlike with the original Xbox One.

 The Kinect port has been replaced with an integrated infrared blaster on the Xbox One S, allowing users to configure their Xbox One S to control devices such as their TV and A/V receiver.
 After several postponements, the Xbox One and One S both added support for Microsoft’s digital assistant, Cortana.

 The assistant — first introduced on desktop machines with